mickeyboxell/local-k8s/skaffold.md

 ### OKE/OCIR Configuration

 Skaffold can also be used with hosted Kubernetes solutions.
-My example will use [Oracle Oracle Container Engine for Kubernetes (OKE)](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) as the Kubernetes cluster and [Oracle Cloud Infrastructure Registry (OCIR)](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) as the container image registry.
+My example will use [Oracle Container Engine for Kubernetes (OKE)](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) as the Kubernetes cluster and [Oracle Cloud Infrastructure Registry (OCIR)](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) as the container image registry.
 Similar steps can be followed to configure Skaffold with other Kubernetes cluster and registry services.

 #### Registry Configuration